linagora/tmail-backend/security.md

  - 1. Reporter email the issues privately to `openpaas-james[AT]linagora.com`.
  - 2. We will then evaluate the validity of your report, and write back to you within two weeks.
 This response time accounts for vacation and will generally be quicker.
  - 3. We will propose a fix that we will review with you.
+This can take up to two weeks.
  - 4. We will propose a draft for the announcement that we will review with you.
  - 5. We will propose you a schedule for the release and the announcements.
+ - 6. One week after the release we will disclose the vulnerability.

 You will be credited in the vulnerability report for your findings.